Fitbit Charge 5 review: From basic band to pseudo smartwatch

 Fitbit brought some of its most advanced health features and sensors from its premium smartwatch to this premium tracker, including the ability to take EDA and ECG scans to measure your electrodermal activity and heart rhythm.
 Both are accessed through "apps" on the Charge 5, and both work the same way as they do on the Sense smartwatch.

-Though the ECG app is not ready at launch time (Fitbit says it's coming soon), the EDA app is.
-Once you open the app and press the start button, you simply grip the thumb and finger of your opposite hand on the sides of the watch (there are obvious panels to guide you) for three minutes, and then you get the opportunity to add how calm you felt during the process.
+Once you open the EDA app and press the start button, you simply grip the thumb and finger of your opposite hand on the sides of the watch (there are obvious panels to guide you) for three minutes, and then you get the opportunity to add how calm you felt during the process.
 Over time, this information can help provide you with guidance and advice on your training and recovery.

 You get a ton of smartwatch features with this advanced tracker.